peekbehind/peekbehind-ghost-player/README.md

 and read the source code and comments to get familiar with the implementation in the *code/* folder.

-You can then customize the implementation, for example adding your own function to submit recorded data to your server.
+You can then customize the implementation, for example replacing the mouse cursor and other graphics displayed during replay with your own graphics.

 AUTHOR
 ------